Jbleezy/BO1-Reimagined/README.md

 * Moon: turn on power and spawn immediately at start of match
 * Add new grief damage fx
 * Fix turret attacking team of player that activated turret
+* Gun Game: add upgrade weapon powerup
+* Gun Game: make it so all wonder weapons can drop gun increment powerup

 ## TESTING:
 * Moon sidequest dialog in coop without Richtofen